Skip to main content

 Simple Harmonic Motion (SHM)

 Simple Harmonic Motion is a type of periodic motion where an object oscillates around an equilibrium position.
 The motion is characterized by a restoring force proportional to the displacement from the equilibrium, leading to sinusoidal position, velocity, and acceleration graphs.
-In this case, the block on the spring exhibits SHM as it moves up and down after being released.
+In the context of a block on a spring, SHM describes how the block moves back and forth after being displaced.

 Recommended video: